danielabar/meblog/src/markdown/reflections-on-effective-teams.md

 ## TODO
-* Make the meetings points level 3 sub-sections
-* Caveat - based on my experience, of course there are many more teams and companies I haven’t worked at that may have different lessons learned, your mileage may vary
+* Fill in rotate assignments section
+* Fill in psychological safety section
+* Conclusion
 * Where does effective communication (between engineers and between engineers and product) fit in - maybe in Culture of Writing section?
   * You could have a team of genius developers that can solve every leet code interview question ever written but still not have an effective team if the engineers struggle to understand the user stories, or recognize when there’s additional clarifications to go to PM with.
 This is sometimes called “soft skills”, but I consider it just as critical as the ability to code.
-* Fill in rotate assignments section
-* Fill in psychological safety section
 * Traceability: Eg: Jira ticket can either have the requirements, or just high level and point to a Wiki/Confluence doc with more details.
 Every Git commit and PR should reference ticket number.
 Then future developers that are maintaining code can git blame, find the jira ticket, then find the detailed requirements to fully understand why the current code behaves as it does.
 They can also find the PR which should contain instructions about how to exercise that feature.
 * Edit feature image
-* Reduce lines of communication img size (webp? maybe need different img format for gatsby-image?)
 * Add Objection to fullstack re: some people prefer to specialize
+* Maybe mention original Agile Manifesto from early 2000's? (when exactly), a lot has changed since then including WFH/remote, DEI, recognition of [neurodiversity](https://www.health.harvard.edu/blog/what-is-neurodiversity-202111232645) in the workplace, psychology research on flow state
 * Also reference Martin Fowler post on developer effectiveness: https://martinfowler.com/articles/developer-effectiveness.html
+* Fullstack:
+  * Make the Node.js same language back/front an aside?
+  * Mention that I've worked in all 3 (fullstack, back end only, front end only)